jest-community/vscode-jest/README.md

 The simplest use cases should be supported out-of-the-box, but at the latest when VS Code displays errors about the attribute `program` or `runtimeExecutable` not being available, you have to create your own debug configuration within `launch.json`.

 This plugin provides blueprints for debugging plain Jest setups or projects bootstrapped by `create-react-app`.
 If those don't match your setup, you can modify the blueprints or create a completely new debug configuration, but keep in mind, that the `type` has to be `node` and that the configuration has to be named `"vscode-jest-tests"`.
+In order to learn more about debug/launch configurations in general, visit [VS Code Docs: Debugging](https://code.visualstudio.com/docs/editor/debugging#_launch-configurations).

 Starting with debugging is possible by clicking on the `debug` CodeLense above appendant `it` tests, but you can also debug all tests at once by starting debugging of `"vscode-jest-tests"` within the VS Code Debug Side Bar.

+### Notes for troubleshooting

+In contrast to previous versions of this plugin the debug settings are now independent from VS Code's `pathToJest` and `pathToConfig` setting.
+If you had to modify one of these, you pretty surely have to create a custom debug configuration and modify its path.
+This especially includes cases, in which `jest` isn't at its default location.

 ## Inspiration